- Home

 - Did you have any side effects from pain medicines?

-- What have you done in the past to relieve other types of pain?
+- What have you done in the past to relieve pain?
+How did this work?

 View the Cancer Council NSW editorial policy.